Trustworthy-AI-UU-NKI/Cross-Modal-Segmentation/baselines/DDFSeg/README.md

 ## Code structure

 - In `results`, all checkpoints to the DDFSeg model for the different folds are stored.
+To load the checkpoints in this folder, please load them from [Huggingface]().
 - `src` contains the source code for the DDFSeg model.